Zelakolase/GCKit/README.md

 NOTE: This kit is assumes that every input graph is a weighted graph.

 ## General Technical Information
 We used Java programming language to build the kit, with [SparkDB](https://github.com/NaDeSys/SparkDB) and [GraphStream](https://graphstream-project.org).
-We only support ELF binary releases, not EXE, for a lot of reasons (both technical and political).
-All of the source code files will be included inside 'Application/'.
-We are commited to give both binary versions and how to build from source.
-The source code is compliant with ISO-25010 standard, to ensure high maintainability and readability.
+All of the source code files will be included inside 'Application/' The source code tries to follow ISO-25010 standard for code quality, to ensure high readability and maintainability.

 ## Applications in Kit
 | Name      | Function |